Dinesh270904/RAG-CHAT-BOT/README.md

 - **Index persistence**: FAISS currently in-memory; rebuild required on restart
 - **Parser edge cases**: PDF parsing may include headers/footers/noise

+- Challenges faced
+- The main challenges were managing heavy dependencies (PyTorch, Transformers) and GitHub file-size issues due to the venv folder.
+Integrating FAISS for retrieval and handling large documents with chunking required careful setup.
+Running Flan-T5 locally on CPU also caused slow responses, so caching and optimizations were added.

 ---

 ## ✅ Suggested next steps

 - Persist the vectorstore (ChromaDB or disk-backed FAISS) and store metadata
-- Add DOCX / PPTX / CSV parsing and OCR for scanned PDFs
 - Add a reranker (cross-encoder) for better top-k retrieval quality
 - Add unit and integration tests + a CI workflow (GitHub Actions)
+- Deployment with cloud and gpu will create amazing results also

 ---

-## 🖼️ Screenshots / Demo

-Place screenshots in `docs/screenshots/` and reference them in README.
-Example:

-- `docs/screenshots/upload.png` — upload + build vectorstore
-- `docs/screenshots/chat.png` — sample Q&A

 ---